Lycoming College Academic Program

 To graduate as a Management Scholar, a student must meet the following criteria:

-c) Graduate with a GPA of 3.25 or higher in both overall college work, and within an IMS major
+- Graduate with a GPA of 3.25 or higher in both overall college work, and within an IMS major and/or minor.

 Students who are currently Lycoming College Scholars may also become Management Scholars and participate in both programs.